-LP1851-1852 Opera Theater
+LP1851-1852 Opera Theater 15 hrs weekly

 The Manhattan School of Music Opera Theater produces two fully staged operas with orchestra, one scenes program, two educational outreach programs and one contemporary opera workshop each academic year.
 Placement in the Opera Theater is based upon auditions heard each September and December.
 Students returning the following year may complete a preliminary audition in May.
 All graduate, Professional Studies and Doctoral students are strongly encouraged to audition each semester.
-At the Opera Theater auditions, students will also be considered for placement in Dona D. Vaughn's Opera Workshops and Lab.